PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ## That's it!
 Good work, now you know how to change the size of GUI components! 🥳 Using `Rows` and `Columns` with `.size()` on the children is enough to create almost any layout you want.

+The last thing to learn in the Fundamental section is the tutorial [Fundamentals 7.
+The App Class](../the-app-class/).
+Then you will actually know everything needed to be able to start creating small apps 🙂